Etevoldo/blog-api/README.md

 # What is this

-Another [roadmap.sh](https://roadmap.sh/projects/blogging-platform-api) project, this one is a RESTful API, made with vanilla node HTTP functions, using mongoDB.
+Another [roadmap.sh](https://roadmap.sh/projects/blogging-platform-api) project, this one is a RESTful API, made with vanilla node HTTP functions, using mariaDB/mySQL.
 The instructions on how to use it are pretty much explained there

 # How to run